floriank/blog/content/post/using-phoenix-with-docker-addendum-exrm.md

 Elixir offers the possibility of using a library called [Exrm](https://github.com/bitwalker/exrm), the Elixir release manager.
 It has the self proclaimed goal to make Elixir deployments very easy and delightful to work with.

-What happens is that Exrm will build a self-contained artifact, which can be deployed more easily and integrates with a lot of features that Erlang already provides, like versioing or hot deployments.
+What happens is that Exrm will build a self-contained artifact, which can be deployed more easily and integrates with a lot of features that Erlang already provides, like versioning or hot deployments.

 <a name="using-exrm-with-kitteh"></a>
 ## Using Exrm with Kitteh